BoscoHan/ECE493/README.md

-# Slime Volleyball Gym Environment - Final Assignment
+# Slime Volleyball Gym Environment - Assignment 3

 Assignment code for course ECE 493 T25 at the University of Waterloo in Spring 2020.